sfkbstnc/bbc-rss-scraper/README.md

 ## Features

-- Fetches RSS feeds from configurable URLs
+- Fetches RSS feeds from configurable URLs using `requests`
+- Parses XML with `BeautifulSoup4` to extract structured data
 - Extracts title, link, publication date, and summary from each news entry
 - Saves collected news entries to a daily JSON file
 - Provides error handling for unreachable feeds